Cloudismss/Stellar/README.md

 ## Step 1 - Configuration - `scripts/build.conf`

-- Change the `FILE_NAME` variable to set the output file name
+- Change the `OUTPUT_FILE_NAME` variable to set the output file name
+- Customize the output directory with the `OUTPUT_DIR` variable.
 - Adjust the output resolution using `OUTPUT_W` and `OUTPUT_H`
 - If utilitzing the Docker option in Step 2:
   - Choose whether or not to build the provided `Dockerfile` by setting the `BUILD_IMAGE` variable